jghamburg/my-gollum-site/better-code-blog/java-optional.md

 # 2021-01-29 Is Optional an Option ?

 Optional was introduced in Java 8 to simplify and reduce the use of Null.
-And to better prevent NullpointerExceptions.
+And to better prevent NullpointerExceptions. - Remember Java 8 was introduced in 2014 so this is actually no new topic or invention.
+But I found a lot of developers in my working context were not using this feature.
+So this should be a short intro and my take on the subject.

 >  Optional is intended to provide a limited mechanism for library method return types where there needed to be a clear way to represent “no result," and using null for such was overwhelmingly likely to cause errors.
 >> The purpose of Java 8 Optional is clearly defined by Brian Goetz, Java’s language architect

 So basically Optional

 * is used as return value for functions that might return null. - to prevent NullPointerExceptions
 * can be used as local variable.